OLLab-SYSU/FM4OR/README.md

 - Agentic reasoning for large language models, 2026.

+- Synergizing RAG and reasoning: A systematic review, 2025.

 - SE-Agent: Self-evolution trajectory optimization in multi-step reasoning with LLM-based agents, NeurIPS 2025.

 ----------------------------------------------------------